spatel991/delta_challenge/README.md

 Challenges Faced:
 1. Focusing on smaller step tests vs full interaction, documenting as I go to not loose thought.
 2. Delta's website has a lot of dynamic loading, which caused a lot of browser crashing on my setup during Inspections.
-Also, usage of time.sleep() isn't the best approach.
+Also, usage of time.sleep() isn't the best approach but I added them to slow down for testing.
 May come back to it if I find a more graceful implementation.
 4. Manual testing process took a lot longer in some areas due to it only being accessible after verified login.
 I had to make a dummy login.
 5. For challenges not overcome, I commented out sections and came back to it if I found a better way to tackle it.
 Also noted in comments as reminder.
 6. Using By.XPATH vs. By.CSS_SELECTOR for find_element - Delta's site is complex I had to use what worked, it doesn't look nice in line.
+7. The calendar datepicker was frustrating - wasn't able to determine the best way to focus on the current date.